JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpBrush Classes.md

 ' ========================================================================================
 ' The following example sets the colors that are interpolated for this linear gradient ' brush to red, blue, and green and sets the blend positions to 0, 0.3, and 1.
-The code ' calls the LinearGradientBrush::GetInterpolationColorCount method of a LinearGradientBrush ' object to obtain the number of colors currently set to be interpolated for the brush.
+The code ' calls the LinearGradientBrush.GetInterpolationColorCount method of a LinearGradientBrush ' object to obtain the number of colors currently set to be interpolated for the brush.
 ' Next, the code gets the colors and their positions.
 Then, the code fills a small ' rectangle with each color.